 11:00 am Work on projects

-Two evenings per week will have open, monitored studio hours for students to utilize the studios at the Comstock Art Facility (ComArt).
-Students are expected to use these open studio hours wisely and successfully execute the unique projects proposed by faculty and TA’s.
+Two evenings per week we will have open, monitored studio hours for students to utilize the studios at the Comstock Art Facility (ComArt).
+Students are expected to use these open studio hours wisely and in order to successfully execute the unique projects proposed by faculty and TA’s.

 In addition to developing a personal style and approach to art making, participants will get an introduction to a selection of artists, including a guest faculty member, and slide presentations of their professional practice.
 These practices provide an immersive and well-rounded understanding of the breadth and depth of the profession.
 The class will also take at least one field trip to the SUArt Gallery Print collection, which houses thousands of works on paper from Rembrandt to Warhol.